Battle of Remagen: Additional bridges

 The Germans targeted the pontoon bridges as soon as the U.S. troops began building them.
 Directed by forward artillery observers positioned on the steep hills overlooking the river, the Germans continually pounded the engineers, soldiers, and vehicles on the bridges and the roads leading to them.

-The 291st Engineer Combat Battalion commanded by David E. Pergrin began constructing at 10:30 am on 9 March a Class 40 M2 steel treadway bridge about 400 metres (0.25 mi) down river (North) of the bridge.
+The 291st Engineer Combat Battalion commanded by David E. Pergrin began constructing at 10:30 a.m. on 9 March a Class 40 M2 steel treadway bridge about 400 metres (0.25 mi) down river (North) of the bridge.
 They were supported by the 988th and 998th Engineer Treadway Bridge Companies.
 The crews and the bridge were repeatedly struck by artillery, suffering several direct hits that destroyed equipment and killed and wounded troops, and slowing work on the bridge.
-During one barrage, seventeen engineers were killed or wounded and 19 pontoon floats were destroyed.
+During one barrage, 17 engineers were killed or wounded, and 19 pontoon floats were destroyed.
 On 10 March, a direct hit from an artillery shell killed the battalion executive officer of the 276th Engineer Combat Battalion and injured 19 others.
 One engineer commented, "While working on that bridge, we were just fugitives from the law of averages."
 On the same day, the Luftwaffe attacked the bridge for six and a half hours; American anti-aircraft gunners claimed credit for about 28 of the 47 aircraft.
-When the engineers finished the heavy-duty 1032 ft bridge 32 hours later at 5:10 am on Saturday, 11 March, it was the first Allied bridge across the Rhine.
+When the engineers finished the heavy-duty 1032 ft bridge 32 hours later at 5:10 a.m. on Saturday, 11 March, it was the first Allied bridge across the Rhine.
 A German forward artillery observer with a radio was captured in Remagen, and artillery fire decreased markedly over the next 24 hours.